Vicki Gunvalson Says She ‘Can’t Even Believe’ She Was Demoted To A ‘Friend’ Role On ‘RHOC’ For Season 14

 Although Gunvalson isn’t completely on board with her new role quite yet, she continued on to Cohen, saying that despite her confusion, she’s “having fun with it.”

-Prior to her demotion, Gunvalson had been starring on The Real Housewives of Orange County cast in a full-time role since it’s start in 2006.
+Prior to her demotion, Gunvalson had been starring on The Real Housewives of Orange County in a full-time role since its start in 2006.
 In fact, despite her demotion, she has still starred in more seasons as a full-time housewife than any other star from any other franchise.

 Following news of Gunvalson’s demotion, many fans and followers of Gunvalson reached out to her on Instagram and claimed they would not be watching the series without her.
 Others questioned Gunvalson about why she had been demoted, but she made it clear that she was not sure about the decision.